Republicans pass deep spending cuts, aim at Obamacare

 “This agreement uses gimmicks to balance the budget, and does so on the backs of the poor and the middle class and senior citizens,” said Representative Bill Pascrell, a New Jersey Democrat.

-Passage of the budget gives Republicans a rare opportunity to use a procedural tool that would ease the repeal or replacement of “Obamacare.”
+While most of the prescribed cuts in the blueprint will be ignored as Congress pivots to annual government agency spending bills, its passage gives Republicans a rare opportunity to use a budget procedural tool that would ease the repeal or replacement of “Obamacare.”

 This will allow them to pass such legislation with only a simple majority in the Senate, rather than a nearly impossible 60-vote threshold that would require the support of some Democrats.